kneitinger/kneitinger.github.io/_posts/2016-06-27-sys-exploration.markdown

 have to take care to design it in such a way that facilitates easy community creation of other controllers.
-Furthermore, the very offline workflow of receive .syx, modify .syx, send .syx could be replaced by dynamic, realtime editing, including syncronized editing in the device and the app.
-I know that the MPD transmits and recieves these events, using much smaller 10-byte realtime messages reflecting just the edited parameter.
+Furthermore, the very offline workflow of receive .syx, modify .syx, send .syx could be replaced by dynamic, realtime editing, including synchronized editing in the device and the app.
+I know that the MPD transmits and receives these events, using much smaller 10-byte realtime messages reflecting just the edited parameter.
 This workflow is a bit nicer in that changes are instantly synced to the device, and can be experimented with on the fly, while the device is in use even.